creinartz/sassaby/README.md

 ## Rules

 Each of these types has their own set of functions, or rules, that assert certain conditions on the result of the function or mixin.
-The arguments of these rules are normalized to match the output from the SASS compilation, so it can be formatted however you wish as long as it is compilable SASS.
+The arguments of these rules are normalized to match the output from the Sass compilation, so it can be formatted however you wish as long as it is compilable Sass.

 ### Function Rules